 Waste Minimization: 5 Source Reduction Tactics

-Some of your waste isn’t generated because of what you’re purchasing; it’s generating because of the type of equipment you have.
-Even if the materials you're buying are done with source reduction in mind, there’s no way you’re going to have the best results if your equipment is old, inefficient, and generates twice as much waste as necessary.
+Some waste is created because of the type of equipment, not because of what is being purchased.
+Even if the products you're purchasing are designed to reduce waste, you won't get the best results if your equipment is outdated, inefficient, and produces twice as much waste as necessary.

-When you know a machine is being inefficient and generating waste, it's time to assess the savings a new machine would give you in the long run.
-Once this ROI is determined, decide whether it would be most beneficial to retire a machine early or design the equipment for minimal waste generation.
-Whichever solution is best for your company, it will be beneficial to your source reduction and waste minimization plan.
+When you notice a machine is inefficient and producing waste, it's time to calculate the long-term savings a new machine will provide.
+Decide if it would be more efficient to retire a machine early or plan the equipment for reduced waste generation once the ROI has been calculated.
+Whichever solution is best for your company, it will benefit your waste reduction and recycling efforts.

 Our waste specialists at Triumvirate are highly skilled in environmental compliance, analytics, reporting, and more.
 We will help you find solutions to help your organization reduce waste and costs.